hmchen47/DataScience/ML/MLNN-Hinton/14-DBNsRBM.md

     + same as the equilibrium distribution for a compatible pair of conditional distribution
     + $p(v|h)$ and $p(h|v)$ both defined by the same weight matrix $W$
     + obtaining equilibrium distribution by alternatively processing $p(v|h)$ and $p(h|v)$
-    + same procedure as running Markov chain on a RBM to get sample from the equilibrium distribution
+    + same procedure as running Markov chain on an RBM to get sample from the equilibrium distribution
-  + top-down pass of the directed net exactly equivalent to letting a RBM settle to equilibrium
+  + top-down pass of the directed net exactly equivalent to letting an RBM settle to equilibrium
-  + infinite directed net defining the same distribution as a RBM
+  + infinite directed net defining the same distribution as an RBM
   + sample from $v_0$ in the infinite directed net = the equilibrium sample of the equivalent RBM

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">